Extensions Life Cycle Management

 To update an extension after it has been released, create a new version and submit it for review.
 (This does not affect the version of your extension that is live.)
 To create a new version, go to your Extensions developer console and do one of the following:

 - Click on the extension to be updated, to open a page listing all versions of that extension.
 Click Create New Version (near the top right of the page).
-We copy over all information from the prior version.
+In response, the system copies all information from the prior version to the new one.

 - Clone any previous version, to use as the basis for your new version.